310mc/https-310mc.github.io-tl/source/_posts/idol_story/kanata_2.md

 Oww!!
 Why’d you flick my forehead!?
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-midori, it’s not good to give up so easily.
+midori, it is not good to [give up] so easily.

-fishies all over the world have been around for four hundred million years. they did whatever they could to evolve—all for the sake of surviving in their world.
+[fishies] all over the [world] have been around for four hundred million years. they did whatever they could to [evolve]—

-we as humans should learn from them.
+all for the sake of surviving in their [world]. we as [humans] should learn from them.

-so i’d like to see you work hard for another four hundred million years, too~♪
+so i would like to see you work hard for another four hundred million years, too~♪
 {% endbubble %}

 {% bubble Midori %}